dwavesystems/dwave-system/README.rst

 dwave-system
 ============

-`dwave-system` is a basic API for easily incorporating the D-Wave system as a sampler in the `D-Wave Ocean software stack <https://docs.ocean.dwavesys.com/en/stable/overview/stack.html>`_, directly or through `Leap <https://cloud.dwavesys.com/leap/>`_\ 's cloud-based hybrid solvers.
+`dwave-system` is a basic API for easily incorporating the D-Wave system as a sampler in the
-It includes ``DWaveSampler``, a dimod sampler that accepts and passes system parameters such as system identification and authentication down the stack, and ``LeapHybridSampler``, for Leap's hybrid solvers.
+`D-Wave Ocean software stack <https://docs.ocean.dwavesys.com/en/stable/overview/stack.html>`_, directly or through `Leap <https://cloud.dwavesys.com/leap/>`_\ 's cloud-based hybrid solvers.
+It includes ``DWaveSampler``, a dimod sampler that accepts and passes system parameters such as system identification and authentication down the stack, ``LeapHybridSampler``, for Leap's hybrid solvers, and other.
 It also includes several useful composites---layers of pre- and post-processing---that can be used with ``DWaveSampler`` to handle minor-embedding, optimize chain strength, etc.

 .. index-end-marker